Enjoy Happy Trails, the free monthly newsletter from Hiking For Her

 Receive a free resource: "Hiking Layering System Explained"

-Identifying plants while hiking - sounds boring? or impossible?
+Identifying plants while hiking - sounds boring?

 I'm here to tell you that you can easily learn over 100 plants, by breaking the process down into a simple stepwise approach.